Home GM 2.7L L3B Turbo Engine

 2.7 L3B Turbo Engine Problems and Reliability

 Is the GM 2.7 L3B a good and reliable engine?
 Well, it is very well-packed with all sorts of technology to boost fuel efficiency and performance.
 So many things may go wrong, but GM claimed the new engine successfully accumulated an equivalent of over one million miles of over-the-road durability validation testing.
-However, only real-life and time will tell how GM's new 2.7-liter turbo engine is reliable.
+However, only real life and time will tell how reliable GM's new 2.7-liter turbo engine is.

 Carbon Build-up Issue